leoloso/gatowebsites/content/docs/guides/config/modifying-the-default-and-max-number-of-results.md

 ---
 title: Modifying the default and max number of results
-metaDesc: The are several fields which return a list of results, and we can limit how many results to fetch by providing the 'limit' field argument in the query.
+description: The are several fields which return a list of results, and we can limit how many results to fetch by providing the 'limit' field argument in the query.
 socialImage: /assets/GatoGraphQL-logo-suki.png
 order: 300
 ---